Arthur Du Cros: House attacked by suffragettes

-On 14 April 1913 Levetleigh, a house at St Leonards-on-Sea, close to Hastings, belonging to the Eversfield Estate, which Du Cros had inhabited until March 1912, was burnt down by suffragettes angry at his opposition to votes for women.
+On 14 April 1913 Levetleigh, a house at St Leonards-on-Sea, close to Hastings, belonging to the Eversfield Estate, which Du Cros had inhabited until March 1912, was burnt down.
+The perpetrators were suffragettes, including Kitty Marion, angry at his opposition to votes for women.
 Contemporary newsreels reported the estimated cost of the damage to be £10,000.

 Personal life

 Du Cros married Maude Gooding, the daughter of a Coventry watch manufacturer in 1895, when he was 24 years old.
 They had two sons and two daughters before a divorce in 1923.

 Du Cros married Florence May Walton King secretly in Paris in 1928.
 He was 57 years old and she was 14 years his junior, but they did not announce it until three years later, and then very quietly.
 After her death he married for the third time, again secretly and abroad.
 He was 80 years old and his bride, Mary Louise Joan Beaumont, was 71.
+He wrote a memoir entitled Wheels of Fortune: A Salute to Pioneers, published by Chapman and Hall in 1938.

 He died at home near Watford, Hertfordshire on 28 October 1955 aged 84 and was interred in Finstock, Oxfordshire.